-Why appointments are hard for children with autism spectrum disorder
+Why appointments are hard for autistic children and teenagers

-Each child with autism spectrum disorder (ASD) is different.
-But many children with ASD have social and communication difficulties, a preference for set routines, and sensory sensitivities.
-This means that appointments in unfamiliar places with unfamiliar people are often difficult for them.
+Many autistic children have social and communication difficulties, a preference for set routines, and sensory sensitivities.
+This means that appointments with unfamiliar people in unfamiliar, busy or noisy places are often difficult for them.

 Strategies for before appointments

-Explain any sensory sensitivities that your child has.
+When you talk to the professional, you can explain your child’s sensory sensitivities, preferences and interests.
 If your child has trouble understanding what people say, you can mention this too.
 For example, you might say, ‘It often helps if only one person speaks at a time, slowly and clearly, using simple language in a soft, calm voice’.

 Visit before the appointment

 Ask the professional if you can visit briefly before the appointment so your child can see where they’re going and meet the professional.

 Another option might be to look at pictures of the venue online or drive past it a couple of times before the appointment to remind your child.
 You could say, ‘There’s the hairdresser.
 You’re going there on Wednesday’.

 If your child finds waiting or busy spaces difficult, try to book the first appointment of the day.
 If your child needs time to settle before the appointment starts, you could ask for a longer appointment.
 You could also ask for an appointment on a quieter day or time in the week.